Charingchen/CarND-Behavior-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded one laps on track one using center lane driving and one lap reversed.
 Here is an example image of center lane driving:

 ![alt text][image3]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to how to hard recover when it is at side of the track.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
+![alt text][image4]![alt text][image5]

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]
-![alt text][image7]

-Etc ....
+To augment the data sat, I also flipped every images and multiply the steering to -1 to gain 2x data.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 4852x3 number of images. and after the flipping the images, I have 29112 images to feed into the model.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 7.
+After 7 epochs, the vaildation loss would increase from 0.05 to 0.06 to 0.7 sometime.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.